Stroop effect: Reverse

 Another variant of the classic Stroop effect is the reverse Stroop effect.
 It occurs during a pointing task.
-In a reverse Stroop task, individuals are shown a page with a black square with an incongruent colored word in the middle—for instance, the word "red" written in the color green—with four smaller colored squares in the corners.
+In a reverse Stroop task, individuals are shown a page with a black square with an incongruent colored word in the middle—for instance, the word "red" written in the color green (red)—with four smaller colored squares in the corners.
 One square would be colored green, one square would be red, and the two remaining squares would be other colors.
 Studies show that if the individual is asked to point to the color square of the written color (in this case, red) they would present a delay.
 Thus, incongruently-colored words significantly interfere with pointing to the appropriate square.
 However, some research has shown there is very little interference from incongruent color words when the objective is to match the color of the word.

 In popular culture

 The Brain Age: Train Your Brain in Minutes a Day! software program, produced by Ryūta Kawashima for the Nintendo DS portable video game system, contains an automated Stroop test administrator module translated into game form.

 MythBusters used the Stroop effect test to see if males and females are cognitively impaired by having an attractive person of the opposite sex in the room.
 The "myth" (that is, hypothesis) was disproved.
 A Nova episode used the Stroop Effect to illustrate the subtle changes of the mental flexibility of Mount Everest climbers in relation to altitude.

-In industry

-British automotive marque MINI released a vehicle with the turn signal indicator designed as arrows that are pointing the opposite way that the indicated turn signal is blinking.
+2024 horror video game The Outlast Trials features a "Stroop Test" minigame in which players compete against one another.